NinerXrayBravoTwoTwo/MassEnergyUnits/Projects.md

 ### List of errors

 * Readme is unfinished
-* Book referances need to be corrected to standard format, include ISDN's if possible.
+* Book references need to be corrected to standard format, include ISBNs if possible.
 * The hyperlink on the readme page point's to a web site I don't have hosted at the moment
 * Readme should be less personal and more professional.
 Phrases such as "I like" etc should be removed.
-* Could just reduce the examples to a few key examples and create a seperate Examples.md document to include a larger list.
+* Could just reduce the examples to a few key examples and create a separate Examples.md document to include a larger list.
 * Group the examples by topic and add topic sub header
 * Missing example for Tritium / Mol fusion reaction energy.
-Should be able to estimate yeild from fusion by 4H -> He + 24MeV and subsequent estimate of secondary minimum construction weight.
+Should be able to estimate yield from fusion by 4H -> He + 24MeV and subsequent estimate of secondary minimum construction weight.
 I did this calculation once 30 years ago and a new example could be interesting.

 ### List of possible projects